abrudz/aplcart/README.md

 ## URL API ("permalinks")

 After clicking [<kbd>#</kbd>](https://abrudz.github.io/aplcart?q=42) simply copy the current address from your browser's address bar to share the current query.
 Note that your current theme is intentionally not included, to avoid blinding the recipient.
+Note that the result for such a URL isn't permanent; it depends on APLcart's content at the time of usage.

 ### Manual construction